No767/Catherine-Chan/.github/CONTRIBUTING.md

 - Proposing new features
 - Improving or editing documentation

-Note that if you plan on proposing new features, please first discuss them with the webmaster and the team on the issues page.
+Note that if you plan on proposing new features, please first discuss them with the owner and others on the issues page.

 ## Writing Good Bug Reports

 Please be aware of the following when you submit a bug report:

 1. Ask on the server first (this is preferred).
-If you are unsure about an issue, please contact the webmaster for clarification.
+If you are unsure about an issue, please contact the owner for clarification.
 2. Don't open duplicate issues.
 Please search your issue to see if it has been asked already.
 Duplicate issues will be closed.
 3. When filing a bug about exceptions or stacktrace, please include the complete stacktrace.
 Without the complete stacktrace the issue might be unsolvable and you will be asked to provide more information.